softcoder/fresh-grade-springboot/README.md

-# Spring Boot based Hello World app
+# Spring Boot based Student Editor

 This project shows a simple Student Editor using REst API's on Google Cloud Platform][cloud-java].
 It uses the [Google App Engine flexible environment][App Engine-flexible].